smartfog/fogflow/doc/en/source/onepage.rst

 .. important::

-	please DO NOT use "127.0.0.1" as the IP address of **coreservice_ip** and **external_hostip**, because they will be used by a running task inside a docker container.
+	please DO NOT use "127.0.0.1" as the IP address of **my_hostip**, because it is only accessible to a running task inside a docker container.

-	**Firewall rules:** to make your FogFlow web portal accessible via the external_ip; the following ports must be open as well:
+	**Firewall rules:** to make your FogFlow web portal accessible, the following ports 80 and 5672 over TCP must be open.
-	80 and 5672 for TCP

 	**Mac Users:** if you like to test FogFlow on your Macbook, please install Docker Desktop and also use "host.docker.internal" to replace coreservice_ip, external_hostip, and internal_hostip in the configuration file

+	If you need to change the port number(s), please make sure the change is consistence in all these three configuration files.

 Start all Fogflow components